zeusta/Docs/extensions/Guide By Business Flow/Ecommerce-Management/Magento 2.md

 3)	Click on Add Gift Card button to apply.

-**Note**: Gift Card codes cannot be used to purchase Gift Card products but they can be spent on shipping fee, depending on Admin‟s settings.
+**Note**: Gift Card codes cannot be used to purchase Gift Card products but they can be spent on shipping fee, depending on Admin's settings.